wordplaydev/wordplay/LANGUAGE.md

 ```
 {'amy': 43 'ellen': 21}{'amy'}
 ```

+#### _evaluation_

+Maps evaluate each key/value pair in reading order, and keys, then values, then the next pair.
+After, all of the pairs are converted into a map storing the pairs.
+Later duplicate keys override earlier keys.

+#### _equality_

 Maps are equivalent when they are the same size, and every key/value pair that occurs in one has a corresponding equivalent key value pair in the other.